Seagram Building: Lobby

 Unlike designs in Beaux-Arts office buildings, the Seagram Building's lobby lacks a central space, instead leading visitors directly from the plaza to the elevators or restaurants.
-The lobby is designed as if it were an extension of the plaza, leading Mumford to write: "Outside and inside are simply the same."
-It is divided into three parts: a western section facing the plaza; a central section with elevators; and an eastern section facing the restaurant space.
+Architecturally, the lobby is treated as an extension of the plaza, sharing its granite floor.
+This led Mumford to write: "Outside and inside are simply the same."
+The lobby is divided into three parts: a western section facing the plaza; a central section with elevators; and an eastern section facing the restaurant space.

 The western part of the lobby has three bronze revolving doors and is interrupted by two bronze columns.
 The central section comprises three corridors connecting the western and eastern thirds of the lobby, within four elevator and stair enclosures, whose walls are clad with travertine.
-There are three elevators on each corridor's north and south walls—a total of eighteen elevators.
+There are three elevators on each corridor's north and south walls, for a total of eighteen elevators.
 The elevators abutting the northern corridor serve floors 25–38; those in the center corridor serve floors 2–10; and those in the southern corridor serve floors 10–25.
 The northernmost and southernmost elevator enclosures have fire stairs exiting to the plaza, and all enclosures have mechanical spaces and service closets.
 The interiors of the elevator cabs contain stainless steel and bronze mesh panels, while the ceilings contain white panels that illuminate each cab.
 Above the elevator doors are fluorescent lights installed in the doorway soffits.
 The central third of the lobby contains mailboxes, a standpipe alarm box, and service doors made of bronze.

 The eastern section has two additional revolving doors within the northern and southern glass walls.
 A cross-passage connects the two sets of doors.
 There are service doors on the eastern wall of the cross-passage, as well as an elevator control panel, a fire station panel, and directories on the western wall.
-From the cross-passage, a set of travertine steps connects to the restaurant spaces that originally comprised the Four Seasons Restaurant.
+A set of travertine steps, located between two of the west–east elevator halls, ascends from the cross-passage to the restaurant spaces (originally the Four Seasons Restaurant).

 Throughout the entire lobby, the 24 foot-tall ceiling is made of black cement and 1 × 1 in gray glass mosaic tiles.
 Recessed within the lobby ceiling are lights with dimmers.
 The floors, walls, and columns are also clad with travertine.
 The exterior walls of the lobby contain bronze mullions within which the exterior glass panes are set.
 A horizontal bronze bar, about 42 in above the floor level, surrounds the exterior walls.
 The horizontal bronze bar was installed in the 1970s per New York state building regulations.
 Signs in the lobby were originally designed in a square serif font custom-made for the Seagram Building.